'Magic, mayhem and power, sprinkled with a little tragedy'

 “I’m not here to be liked,” laughs Sabrina Kennedy, “at least, not by everyone.”
-While Kennedy’s big, bold sound has mass appeal written all over it, she also knows that - from Joan of Arc and Emmeline Pankhurst to Madonna and Courtney Love - you don’t get to be a woman who knows her own mind and has opinions to share without upsetting a few people.
+While Kennedy’s music has mass appeal written all over it, she also knows that you don’t get to be a woman who knows her own mind without upsetting a few people.

-Sabrina's EP 'Wheel of the Year', is out now: "a powerful display of unapologetic individuality, Sabrina rejects the pressure of conformity and comes into her own — her own sound, her own voice, her own identity."
+'A powerful display of pure unapologetic individuality, Sabrina rejects the pressure of conformity and comes into her own — her own sound, her own voice, her own identity' - Wonderland

-Kennedy was raised near Salem, Massachusetts, the site of America's most famous witch trials and executions in the 1690s.
+Kennedy was raised near Salem, Massachusetts, infamous for witch trials and executions in the 1690s.
 It is, she says, “a place with a very peculiar energy”.

-Now living in the UK, Sabrina shot the video for 'Puritan' on Tynemouth beach in the North East of England: "I discovered there were witch trials there in 1650, 40 years before Salem!
-‘Puritan’ is an anthem for my ancestors, witches who were burnt for being who they were.
+Now living in the UK, Sabrina shot the video for EP-opener 'Puritan' on Tynemouth beach on England's North East coast: "I discovered there were witch trials there 40 years before Salem!
+‘Puritan’ is an anthem for my ancestors, women who were burnt for being who they were.
 I am channeling their sacred rage.
 So Tynemouth was the perfect location."

-Kennedy’s identification with the character of the witch, let’s be clear, has little to do with casting spells and issuing curses.
-It’s more to do with realising - and facing off - the controversy that being a strong woman continues to engender.
-But it also takes strength to show vulnerability, and Sabrina's music ranges from big-hitting songs like 'Puritan' to the EP-closer 'Overflow', a painful refection on a violent relationship.
+Kennedy’s identification with the witch has little to do with spells and curses.
+It’s more about facing the controversy that being a strong woman continues to engender.
+But it also takes strength to show vulnerability, and she's equally adept singing bangers like 'Magic & Mayhem' as she is with the EP's tearjerker closer 'Overflow', a painful reflection on a violent relationship.
 And her anthemic track 'Hold Tight', dealing with the loss of her father, was deemed pop enough to feature on 'Love Island'.

-That’s Kennedy: rock, pop, loud, proud - all on her own terms.
+Pop, rock, witch, angel - all on her terms.